tzaeschke/TinSpin/README.md

 The framework was originally developed at ETH Zurich in the GlobIS group.
 It is now maintained by Tilmann Zäschke.

+If you want to reference this project, please consider referencing the [PH-Tree](http://www.phtree.org) instead, as TinSpin was originally developed to benchmark the PH-Tree and because there is currently no TinSpin publication: _The PH-tree: A Space-Efficient Storage Structure and Multi-Dimensional Index, T. Zäschke, C. Zimmerli and M.C.
+Norrie, Proc. of the 2014 ACM SIGMOD Intl.
+Conf. on Management of Data._

 # Changelog

 2018-12: